 It’s a Family Literacy non-formal educational programme, of short duration and playful nature, designed for contexts such as municipal libraries, school libraries and local-based organisations.

 It aims to reinforce parental skills to support the development of emergent literacy of preschool children, through the increase of family literacy practices.

 It is based on scientifically grounded evidence that shows that children who benefit from family environments rich in literacy practices and habits develop emerging literacy skills and motivation to learn, read and write.
 This will have a positive impact on formal learning, reading and writing, essential conditions for educational success.

 Download (Português): Apresentação do Programa de Literacia Familiar - Conto Contigo (Presentation of the Family Literacy Programme - Conto Contigo)

 Education for diversity and intercultural education is an important and integrated component.
-By working with 9 affiliate early childhood centers and supporting the Childhood Association to deliver a Masters in Early Childhood Development at the Catholic University in Lisbon, AKF is promoting the dissemination of the pedagogy to other education centers.
-In addition to the center based programme, AKF develops, tests and evaluates early childhood interventions in other settings, for example reading for children based in libraries, supporting parenting skills from pregnancy to the first year in health care centers and developing early years professionals skills to support pluralism in early years centers.
+By working with 9 affiliate early childhood centres and supporting the Childhood Association to deliver a Masters in Early Childhood Development at the Catholic University in Lisbon, AKF is promoting the dissemination of the pedagogy to other education centres.
+In addition to the centre based programme, AKF develops, tests and evaluates early childhood interventions in other settings, for example reading for children based in libraries, supporting parenting skills from pregnancy to the first year in health care centres and developing early years professionals skills to support pluralism in early years centres.
 The AKF office in Lisbon also undertakes interventions in early years to improve the quality of life for immigrant communities in Norway and Germany.